Presence Tracking

 Getting Current Presence

-Get a list of all actors currently online:
+Get a list of all actors currently present.
+Note that getPresence() returns all actors from the local cache (not room-scoped):

-// Get all online actors in this room from local cache
+// Get all present actors from local cache (client-level)

 })